-This booklet is for anyone who has been diagnosed with locally advanced prostate cancer.
-This is when the cancer has grown through the capsule surrounding the prostate.
-It may have started to spread into tissue or organs close by.
-There is also information for family members, carers and friends.
+This booklet is for anyone who has been diagnosed with early (localised) prostate cancer.
+This is when the cancer cells are only inside the prostate.
+There is also information for carers, family members and friends.

-The booklet explains the different treatments for locally advanced prostate cancer and their side effects.
-It also has information about the feelings you might experience, and how your relationships, work and finances might be affected
+The booklet explains the different treatments for prostate cancer and their side effects.
+It has information about making treatment decisions and managing the effects of treatment.
+It explains the feelings you may experience and possible effects on your relationships.